What is a Non-Solicitation Provision?

-Texas non solicitation provisions (aka. non-solicitation clauses) prohibit the employee, both during employment, and for a period of time thereafter, from soliciting the employer’s clients, employees, or both.
-Texas non-compete agreements frequently contain non-solicitation provisions.
+Texas non-solicitation provisions (aka. non-solicitation clauses or non-solicitation agreements) prohibit the employee, both during employment, and for a period of time thereafter, from soliciting the employer’s clients, employees, or both.

 But whether a particular act or communication constitutes solicitation is not always clear.

-So, what does it mean to “solicit”?
+First, we need to understand what exactly constitutes “solicitation” In other words, what does it mean to solicit?
 One court defined it this way:

 ‘Solicit’ . . . means: ‘To appeal to (for something); to apply to for obtaining something; to ask earnestly; to ask for the purpose of receiving . . . .’”
 By contrast, “[m]erely informing customers of one’s former employer of a change in employment, without more, is not solicitation.”

-Thus, under this definition, informing your former employer’s customer that you have changed companies (which allows the customer to suggest continuing to do business with you) arguably does not constitute solicitation.
+Under this definition, informing your former employer’s customer that you have changed companies (which allows the customer to suggest continuing to do business with you) arguably does not constitute a solicitation.

 Conversely, calling the customer and urging him to do business with your new company arguably would.